 The 14th general elections in Malaysia in 2018 saw the PAS retaining power in the state of Kelantan while also capturing power in Terengganu, a state where they have been in and out of power in the past two decades.
 This has led to a lot of speculation that there will be fresh attempts to implement Hudud laws in states ruled by the party.
 In fact, the deputy chief minister of Kelantan has stated that RM 1 million (about USD 330,552) will be allocated to researching how the policy may be implemented.
 (2)

 There has been a recent resurgence in conservative Islamic practices in the country, in response to the feeling that Muslims are being victimised all over the world.
-This has led many Muslims to shift to a more traditional form of Islam based on hardline Wahhabi customs mainly imported from Saudi Arabia (3) It is in this context that the new push for Hudud punishments should be viewed.
+This has led many Muslims to shift to a more traditional form of Islam based on hardline Wahhabi customs mainly imported from Saudi Arabia (3).
+It is in this context that the new push for Hudud punishments should be viewed.

 Several Islamic states such as Sudan, Saudi Arabia, and Iran practise Islamic penal justice, including amputations.
 This study will mainly focus on Malaysia while drawing upon practices in other Islamic countries.
 The question remains of how a modern medical practitioner should approach this ethical issue.
 A hypothetical situation may be as follows: